-Pre-/corequisite: Reading proficiency Marketing is an introduction to marketing as a social process.
-This course considers "marketing mix" elements as human activities directed at satisfying the needs and wants of consumers and industrial users through the exchange processes.
+Pre-/corequisite: Reading proficiency Marketing is an introduction to market sensing, interpretation, value creation, analytics, feedback, and control.
+This course considers what is happening in the marketplace and interprets those happenings to create value directed at satisfying the needs and wants of consumers through the exchange processes.
 Marketing will not count toward the Associate of Arts degree at Jefferson College but will count toward the Associate of Applied Science degree.
-This course may transfer to a private institution.
+This course may transfer to other institutions.
 (F,S,O)